epfl-ada/ada-2022-project-yiyisoda/README.md

 # Proposed timeline

+- 25.11:
-- 21.11.: Take Milestone 2 feedback into account, make necessary changes.
+  Take Milestone 2 feedback into account, make necessary changes.
-- 27.11.: Compute statistics until question 4 (Besides gender representation based on characters on screen)
+  Validate statistics until Q4 (Besides gender representation based on characters on screen)
+- 2.12:
-- 11.12.: Do plot summary analysis for question 5 and character representation
+  Do plot summary analysis for Q5 and character representation
-- 15.12.: Compute all necessary statistics
+- 9.12:
+  Combine previous analysis for Q6
+- 16.12:
-- 20.12.: Create story with figures and text, finilize git repository
+  Create story with figures and text, finilize git repository

 # Organization within the team

+- Yichen: Handling of CMU datasets, analysis of genres.
+- Yinghui: Analysis of age distribution of cast, gender ratio of crews, common adjective and noun.
+- Sophia: Handling of CMU datasets, analysis of countries/languages.
+- David: Handling of IMDb datasets, extract words around pronouns.

 by YiYiSoDa